OpenVAA/voting-advice-application/frontend/README.md

 ### Build

 Same as Dev, but run `npx cap sync ios` after each build to get the most recent project build version.

+## 📚 Learn more

+- [Svelte](https://svelte.dev/) - Svelte is a radical new approach to building user interfaces.
+- [SvelteKit](https://kit.svelte.dev/) - SvelteKit is a framework for building web applications of all sizes, with a beautiful development experience and flexible, low-level APIs.